Guide

 |---|---|---|

-| Images | Original upload stays private. | Optimized JPEG derivative, responsive sizes, dimensions, and public image metadata. |
+| Images | Original upload stays outside the public webroot. | Optimized public image derivative, responsive sizes, dimensions, public image metadata, and preserved PNG or WebP transparency when the source format supports it. |

-| Documents and data files | PDF, TXT, Markdown, CSV, TSV, JSON, DOCX, XLSX, and PPTX stay private. | Public Resource Download only when explicitly published. |
+| Documents and data files | PDF, TXT, Markdown, CSV, TSV, JSON, DOCX, XLSX, and PPTX stay private. | Public Resource Download only when intentionally published. |

-| Audio | MP3, M4A, WAV, OGG, WebM audio, and FLAC stay private. | Public Resource Download only when explicitly published. |
+| Audio | MP3, M4A, WAV, OGG, WebM audio, and FLAC stay private. | Public Resource Download only when intentionally published. |

-| Video | MP4, M4V, MOV, WebM, and OGV stay private. | Public Resource Download only when explicitly published. |
+| Video | MP4, M4V, MOV, WebM, and OGV stay private. | Public Resource Download only when intentionally published. |

-Private source assets live outside the public webroot.
-Public pages should only reference optimized image derivatives or explicit resource copies.
+Public pages should reference optimized image derivatives or public resource copies, not private source paths.

 Media Metadata